 We read: “it’s just a few hundred metres off the shore so divers can walk down on the sand, put on their tanks and swim out.”
 Although that’s not wrong, it’s not that easy.
 It’s about 400 meters from the shore to Kirra Reef.
 And you have to pass the waves that make Kirra Beach a famous spot for surfing.

 Plus, Kirra Reef isn’t easy to find.
 There’s no buoy or marker out there.
 So you may have to swim more than necessary before getting there.
 I am not a fast swimmer but I’m fit and used to navigate in the water, and it took us about 20 minutes to reach to Kirra Reef the second time we went there.

 I don’t want to start with these comments to discourage you do reach Kirra Reef from the shore.
 It’s feasible, but not for everybody.
 And surely not for those who aren’t at ease swimming in waves and far for the coast.
 If you’re chilling at Kirra Beach and suddenly looking for something to do, it may not be the best idea to opt for snorkelling without further considerations.
-Swimming to Kirra Reef takes a lot more efforts than many other shore dives you may be used too, like the nearby Gold Coast Seaway.
+Swimming to Kirra Reef takes a lot more efforts than many other shore dives you may be used too, like the nearby Gold Coast Seaway or the Tweed River.

 If you’re thinking of doing it at low tide to reduce the distance, we had this idea too.
 Although the swim was shorter than at high tide, we had to walk for about 200 metres as it was too shallow to swim.

 If you don’t want to make efforts, there are a few dive shops on the Gold Coast that can take you to the local reefs.
 My favourite one nearby is Cook Island.